 Since taking over management of DeKalb County Animal Services and Fulton County Animal Services in 2013, thousands of lives have been saved and adoptions have been increased by 150%!

-Over 15,000 homeless animals (that's more than 40 a day!) enter our shelters each year.
+Over 16,000 homeless animals enter our shelters each year.
 Our goal is that all healthy and treatable pets leave our shelters alive and find loving homes.
 It is a huge, continual effort to find homes for thousands of pets.
-How do we do it?
-Read more about how we’re transforming Atlanta into a no-kill community here.
+Are you IN?